River Phoenix: 1986–1993: Breakthrough and final projects

 His sixth feature film was Sidney Lumet's Running on Empty (1988), for which the 18-year-old Phoenix received National Board of Review Award for Best Supporting Actor and nominations for a Golden Globe Award and an Academy Award, becoming the sixth-youngest Academy Award nominee in the category.
-Phoenix jumped to his feet during the ceremony when Kevin Kline beat him to the Oscar.
+Phoenix jumped to his feet during the ceremony when Kevin Kline beat him for the Oscar.
 "I had to stop River from running to hug Kevin," recalled his mother Arlyn.
 "It never crossed his mind that he hadn't won".
 In 1989, he portrayed a young Indiana Jones in the prologue of the box-office hit Indiana Jones and the Last Crusade, the third installment of the Indiana Jones franchise, directed by Steven Spielberg and starring Harrison Ford.

 Phoenix was photographed by Bruce Weber for Vogue and was spokesperson for a campaign for Gap in 1990.
 He starred with Kevin Kline, Tracey Ullman, Joan Plowright and Keanu Reeves in the 1990 comedy film I Love You to Death.
-Phoenix had met Reeves while Reeves was filming the 1989 film Parenthood with Phoenix's brother, Joaquin, and girlfriend, Martha Plimpton; however, Phoenix had reportedly auditioned for Bill in Reeves' then-current film Bill & Ted's Excellent Adventure before the role was taken by Alex Winter.
+Phoenix had met Reeves while Reeves was filming the 1989 film Parenthood with Phoenix's brother, Joaquin, and girlfriend, Martha Plimpton; however, Phoenix had reportedly auditioned for the character "Bill" in Reeves's then-current film Bill & Ted's Excellent Adventure before the role was taken by Alex Winter.

 He co-starred with Lili Taylor in the acclaimed independent picture Dogfight (1991), directed by Nancy Savoca.
 In the romantic coming-of-age drama set in San Francisco, Phoenix portrayed a young U.S. Marine on the night before he is shipped off to Vietnam in November 1963.
 Taylor remarked that Phoenix suffered because he could not distance himself from his character: "He also hadn't gotten into any [drugs]—he was just drinking then, too.
 It was different...
 That was actually a hard part for him, because it was so radically different from who he was.
 He was such a hippie, and here he was playing this marine.
 It actually caused him a lot of discomfort.
 I don't think he enjoyed that, actually, getting into that psyche."